 On 1 July 2020, the NSW Government introduced annual permits for non-desexed cats and restricted and dangerous dogs as part of its commitment to promoting responsible pet ownership and improving animal welfare standards.
-There is a 21-day grace period for affected pet owners to comply with the new requirements.

-Annual permit fees will go directly to the Companion Animals Fund, which pays for companion animal management by local councils including pounds/shelters, ranger services, dog recreation areas, and education and awareness programs.
+Annual permit fees will go directly to the Companion Animals Fund, which pays for companion animal management by local Councils including pounds/shelters, ranger services, dog recreation areas, and education and awareness programs.

 The fund is also used to operate the NSW Pet Registry and carry out responsible pet ownership initiatives.